tttom/MacroMax/python/README.md

 * ````vacuum_wavelength|wave_number|anguler_frequency````: The wavelength in vacuum of the coherent illumination in units of meters.

 * ````current_density```` or ````source_distribution````: An ndarray of complex values indicating the source value and direction at each sample point.
-The source values define the current density in the sample.
+The source values define the free current density in the sample.
 The first dimension contains the vector index, the following dimensions contain the spatial dimensions.
 If the source distribution is not specified, it is calculated as :math:`-i c k0 mu_0 J`, where `i` is the imaginary constant, `c`, `k0`, and `mu_0`, the light-speed, wavenumber, and permeability in vacuum.
-Finally, `J` is the current density.
+Finally, `J` is the free current density (excluding the movement of bound charges in a dielectric)

 * ````epsilon````: A complex ndarray that defines the 3x3 relative permittivity matrix at all sample points.
 The first two dimensions contain the matrix indices, the following dimensions contain the spatial dimensions.
 This input argument is unit-less, it is relative to the vacuum permittivity.